 No problem!
 Internet access is needed to download the app and register an account.
-When taking a survey without internet or data enabled, the app will provide an option to save the location in the phone, and then complete the survey.
-The survey can not be submitted, but can be saved as a draft and submitted later when the volunteer regains Internet access.
+When taking a survey without internet or data enabled, the app will still collect and save all of the information, including the loaction.
+The user will be prompted to save the survey as a draft which can be submitted later when the volunteer regains Internet access.

 Some volunteers will be reluctant to use a mobile device and will likely stick with using paper surveys.
 How can this information be easily entered?